smart-law/smartlaw-trust/docs/trust-document.md

 # IRREVOCABLE TRUST AGREEMENT

 THIS IRREVOCABLE TRUST AGREEMENT is made this {date}, by and between {grantor} (the "Grantor" and "Beneficiary"), and SmartLaw LLC (the "Trustee").
-The name of this trust shall be SmartLaw Trust {id}.
+The name of this trust shall be 'SmartLaw Trust {id}''.

-**Purpose:** This trust is established for the purpose of holding property, for the benefit of the beneficiary, in accordance with future agreements and assignments made using the Ethereum blockchain.
+**Purpose of Trust:** This trust is established for the purpose of holding property, for the benefit of the beneficiary, in accordance with future agreements and assignments made using the Ethereum blockchain.

 The Trustee shall hold the trust property in accordance with the following provisions: